danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

 1. Install PgBouncer and PostgreSQL client

-   Using any ssh client, connect to the VM **PgBouncerVM** using its Public IP adress.
+   Using any ssh client, connect to the VM **PgBouncerVM** using its Public IP address.

    >On Windows you can use [Putty](https://www.putty.org/).
-If using Windows 10 or superior you can use built-in ssh client in the Windows Command Prompt
+If using Windows 10 or superior, you can use built-in ssh client in the Windows Command Prompt

    Authenticate with the user **pgadminuser** and the password you set during VM creation